 The difficulty in card counting for beginners is remembering what the count is.
 Getting it wrong destroys the whole strategy and forces you into making incorrect decisions.

 Try to avoid holding the current count in your head.
-Since you’re playing a live dealer game there’s nothing wrong with saying it out loud.
-Do this and then visualize the number in your head.
+Since you’re playing a live dealer game, there’s nothing wrong with saying it out loud.
+Do this, and then visualize the number in your head.
 Say it multiple times if you need to.

 You can and will make mistakes when getting started.
-Stick to the lower stakes tables until counting the cards becomes second nature to you.
+Stick to the lower-stakes tables until counting the cards becomes second nature to you.

-Practice with one of the beginner systems, such as Hi-Lo before you try to master the more advanced systems.
+Practice with one of the beginner systems, such as Hi-Lo, before you try to master the more advanced systems.

 This should also come with proper bankroll management.
 Make sure you have the bankroll to play the table you’re at.
-Even with great card counting skills, it doesn’t mean you can’t go on a bad losing streak.
+Even with excellent card counting skills, it doesn’t mean you can’t go on a bad losing streak.
 If you have the bankroll, you’ll be able to weather the storm.

-If you’re just getting started, it makes sense to buy a deck of cards and deal them to yourself, while keeping an accurate count.
+If you’re just getting started, it makes sense to buy a deck of cards and deal them to yourself while keeping an accurate count.

-Realistically, great card counting can only give you an edge of around 2%, but over thousands of hands this can add up to a significant amount of money.
+Realistically, great card counting can only give you an edge of around 2%, but over thousands of hands, this can add up to a significant amount of money.